Pangda0318/DTFS/README.md

 # 1. Data preparation

 This experiment includes multiple public datasets, which are introduced below one by one.
-The quadruple bicubic interpolation required in the DCHFR branch is included in the code.
-Additionally, since DCHFR incorporates a diffusion model, its testing process is relatively slower.
-To avoid affecting the training progress, you may consider extending the testing interval or reducing the number of test images.
+When trainning, you may consider extending the testing interval or reducing the number of test images to avoid affecting the progress, .

 ## 1.1 "NUAA"